Charles Bassey: College career

 On November 18, 2018, Bassey recorded a freshman season-high 25 points and 10 rebounds in a 78–62 loss to UCF.
 On January 31, 2019, he posted 22 points and 18 rebounds, the most rebounds by a Western Kentucky freshman since 1972.
 As a freshman, Bassey averaged 14.6 points, 10 rebounds and 2.4 blocks per game, earning First Team All-Conference USA, Defensive Player of the Year and Freshman of the Year honors.
 He recorded the most rebounds, blocks and double-doubles by a freshman in program history.
 Bassey's sophomore season was cut short by a tibial plateau fracture he suffered against Arkansas that required surgery.
 Through 10 games, he was averaging 15.3 points, 9.2 rebounds and 1.6 blocks per game.

 On November 26, 2020, Bassey recorded 21 points, 14 rebounds and a career-high seven blocks in a 75–69 win over Memphis.
-On December 10, he had a career-high 29 points and 14 rebounds in an 86–84 victory against Gardner–Webb.
+On December 10, he had a career-high 29 points and 14 rebounds in an 86–84 victory over Gardner–Webb.
 At the close of the 2020–21 regular season, he was named the Conference USA Player of the Year, while repeating as the league's Defensive Player of the Year.
 He averaged 17.6 points per game, 11.6 rebounds and 3.1 blocks per game.
 Following the season, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.